 Please read the submission requirements carefully.
 We cannot guarantee that your work will be considered if you do not follow them.

 • We accept submissions from undergraduates of any university.

-• The submission deadline for our 2018 issue is February 15th.
+• The submission deadline for our 2020 issue is March 1st.
 We are currently accepting submissions for this edition.
 Reviews of pieces submitted for the 2019 edition are currently underway.

 • Written submissions must be sent as a Word document attached to an email to email@example.com.

 • Art submissions must be sent as either a Word document (in the case of poetry, non-academic writing, etc.) or a high-resolution image file (in the case of painting, sculpture,etc.)

 • Written submissions must be in twelve point Times New Roman and no more than 20 pages double-spaced (essays must not exceed 6000 words).

 • Academic essays must include an abstract not exceeding 200 words.